 The Nanaimo Community Advisory Board on Homelessness (CAB) was formed to align community leadership, and to oversee investments made in the Nanaimo region to prevent and address homelessness though the Government of Canada's Reaching Home Homelessness Strategy.
 The Nanaimo CAB receives funding from Reaching Home to invest in solutions to end homelessness.
-The Nanaimo CAB reports to the Community Entity, which is currently the United Way.
+The Community Entity (CE) supports the Nanaimo CAB and in Nanaimo, the CE is the United Way.
+A CE provides administrative supports to local CABs, and holds and administers funding dollars as directed by the CAB.
 Reaching Home investments are guided by the Reaching Home: Nanaimo Community Homelessness Plan 2019-2024.

 A CAB may have representation from all levels of government, non-profit agencies, and the private sector.
-The Nanaimo CAB currently has 21 voting members and four non-voting members.
+The Nanaimo CAB currently has 20 voting members and four non-voting members.
 The following organizations are represented as voting members of the Nanaimo CAB:

 - Island Health

 - Haven Society

 - Nanaimo Family Life Association

 - Snuneymuxw First Nation

 - Nanaimo and Area Resource Services for Families

 - Nanaimo 7-10 Club Society

 - Mid-Island Metis Nation

 - Tillicum Lelum Aboriginal Friendship Centre

-- Canadian Mental Health
+- Canadian Mental Health Association Mid-Island

-Association Mid-Island

-- Nanaimo Region John Howard Society
+- Connective Society

 - Nanaimo Youth Services Association

 - Nanaimo Chamber of Commerce

 - Ministry of Social Development and Poverty Reduction

 - Unitarian Shelter

 - Pacifica Housing

 - Vancouver Island Mental Health Society

 - Kw'umut Lelum

 - Island Crisis Care Society

 - The Men's Centre

 - Salvation Army

+- BC Housing

 The United Way and Service Canada representatives are non-voting members.
-City of Nanaimo Staff attend the Nanaimo CAB meetings as a community resource.
+City of Nanaimo staff attend the Nanaimo CAB meetings as a community resource (as non-voting members).